Leaders are quite consistent when they talk about their biggest challenges, frustrations and problems (as my latest survey confirmed).

 —Scheduled, structured meetings or ad hoc pop-ins.

 If you’re to trust one another, you and your boss need to have candid discussions.

 Can you begin to increase the candour between you by saying “I’d like us to have a candid discussion about xyz.
 Are you good with that?”

 Here are three actions for you to consider:

 - If you wouldn’t give your current relationship with your boss an 8/10 or more, there’s work to be done.
 Which of the above suggestions could give you more mileage?

-- Skillfully managing upwards has lots of advantages—and sometimes it’s not easy.
+- Skilfully managing upwards has lots of advantages—and sometimes it’s not easy.
 Give me a yell if you want to chat about whether or not my coaching support would work for us both.

 - You’re a boss too.
 Please, please make sure your team members aren’t finding managing upwards a struggle, won’t you?